ETH-it-works-it-works/ethglobaltaipei-mystic-kaiser/README.md

 #### Built a Robust Backend Flow

 Created a full pipeline: from contract deployment → event detection → webhook delivery → backend processing → data persistence.
-This is done all using MultiBaas’s interface and SDK.
+This is done all using MultiBaas's interface and SDK.

 #### Enhanced Developer Understanding